 Black Yachting History: The Captain & The Commodore

-I've recently published two stories on Caymanian Captain Culrose McLaughlin and Canadian Commodore Aemilius Jarvis; one in Skuttlebutt Sailing News, and the other on Black Ottawa Scene.
+I've recently published two stories on Caymanian Captain Culrose McLaughlin and Canadian Commodore Aemilius Jarvis; one in Scuttlebutt Sailing News, and the other on Black Ottawa Scene.
 From 1921 to 1951, McLaughlin went from mate on a Caribbean turtle schooner to captain in the U.S. Merchant Marine.
 He was mentored in Toronto by Jarvis from 1921 to 1925.

 Culrose McLaughlin (From “Adventures of the Venture” by C.H.J.
 Snider, 1923)